shrysr/sr-ds-docker/README.md

 *[My website](https://shreyas.ragavan.co/docs/docker-notes/) contains some general docker related notes on other aspects and command references.*

-<a id="orgbf39582"></a>
+<a id="org63a90a3"></a>

 ## Tools and methodology

 All the source code and documentation formats are generated via source code blocks inserted into Org mode documents. i.e a single Readme.org.
+The markdown and rst formats are generated from exporters available within Emacs, and that process can be automated.

 No document can be complete without a atleast a rudimentary mention of the power of using Emacs and Org mode: